barsoom/review/README.md

 * [ ] Convert config to coffee script for less noisy config
 * [ ] Add complete markup from react prototype and see if anything is missing from angular
 * [ ] Set up instructions from scratch, bootstrapping scripts, etc
+  * [ ] Rewrite instructions in more of a step-by-step start phoenix, start phantom, etc.
+    - Possibly make phantomjs part of the phoenix.server in dev.

 ## Later